The St Magnus Way is a 58-mile pilgrimage route through Mainland Orkney, inspired by the life and death of Magnus

 It incorporates rough coastal walking, inland track and road walking, hill climbing and even a short forest walk.
 The St Magnus Way consists of six main sections each offering a very different landscape and reflective space.

-- The next section from Gurness to Birsay follows the route of Magnus’ body when his mother pleaded for it to be returned from Egilsay for a Christian burial in Birsay.
+- The next section from Gurness to Birsay follows the traditional route Magnus’ body was carried when his mother was granted his Christian burial in Birsay.

-- Around twenty years later his bones were taken to Kirkwall.
-The second section follows this route from Birsay, through Dounby to Finstown.
+- Around twenty years later his shrine was taken to Kirkwall.
+The second and third sections follow this route from Birsay, to Dounby and from Dounby to Finstown.

-- From there he was likely taken by sea to Kirkwall, so we head up over Lyradale to Orphir, reflecting on Haakon’s penitent pilgrimage to Jerusalem and the Round Kirk he built on return.
+- From there we deviate from the shrine path which continued along the hill ridge to Kirkwall, and instead head up over Lyradale to Orphir, reflecting on Hakon’s penitent pilgrimage to Jerusalem and allowing the opportunity to visit the Round Kirk he may have built on his return.

 - Our final section journeys around Scapa Flow to Kirkwall, and the Cathedral that bears his name.